 Rinck introduces a hand-painted silk wallcovering: Fromental by Rinck “The Classicist Sketchbook", with the prestigious hand-painted and hand-embroidered wallcoverings company Fromental.
 Watch Valentin Goux and Lizzie Deshays disccuss their first collaboration.

-In 2017, the Rinck interior architecture and design agency took on a captivating, challenging project: transforming a care-worn Burgundian hotel, the Château de Saulon, into a top-quality boutique hotel.
+The Rinck interior architecture and design agency took on a captivating, challenging project: transforming a care-worn Burgundian hotel, the Château de Saulon, into a top-quality boutique hotel.
 And that challenge was met, as the property – now completely renovated inside and out – was awarded a fourth Michelin star as soon as it reopened.
-This year, the second phase of work adds guest suites in the chateau barns.
-It is another way to ensure visitors experience the ambiance of a family home, the primary objective of this transformation – conserving a venerable building in which, decade after decade, century after century, every generation has left traces of its identity.

 Rinck & Thevenon